navneil-naicker/acf-galerie-4/readme.txt

 3. Install and Activate ACF Galerie 4 from your Plugins page

 == Changelog ==
+= 1.3.2 =
+* [Added] Migrate from ACF Gallery Field or ACF Gallery Pro to ACF Galerie 4.

 = 1.3.1 =
 * [Fixed] WordPress media library not opening in user edit screen